NguiWeily/WEILY/README.md

 - `frontend/` - minimal React app (Vite) with wallet connect UI placeholders and flows.

 **Important**
-This is a prototype for demo/testing only.
-It is *not* production-ready.
 Do not use private keys on the server.
 Always review security before running on mainnet.

 ## Quick start